 1. The China Bank Account/WeChat Method

-Obviously, you could try to open a Chinese bank account, but that’s very hard – if not impossible – to do on a tourist visa.
-It’s a hassle and there’s really not much value unless you’re living in China for a longer period of time.
-If you’re a student or you’re working in China for a year, this is something to consider.
+Obviously, you could try to open a Chinese bank account, but that’s very hard to do on a tourist visa.
+It’s a hassle and there’s really not much value unless you’re living in China for a longer period of time as an expat.

-For those who are living in China for a long time, it’s best to open a Chinese bank account and then attach that UnionPay bank card to your WeChat account.
+In these cases, just attach the bank’s UnionPay debit card to your WeChat account.
 This will allow you to pay for almost anything using WeChat, which at this point is more popular than credit cards in China.

 How to Unlock and Use a China Bike Sharing Bike